Fancy-Templates/latex-thesis/README.md

 You just may want to update the [.gitlab-ci.yml](.gitlab-ci.yml) file (moving it to the root folder and changing the working directory within) so it is still in effect and builds the thesis for you.
 To have the link to the latest build in the readme work, you should update the path to reflect wherever the build is stored.

-If you still want to receive updates there is no "automated" way so you probably have to do it via patches.
+If you still want to receive updates there is no "automated" way, so you probably have to do it via patches.
 You can create a [patch](https://git-scm.com/docs/git-apply) from the template repository using `git diff > myPatch.patch` and apply it to your repository using `git apply myPatch.patch`.